-HDG DATASHEET: 8 Welding Before and After Hot Dip Galvanizing A proportion of steelwork that is hot dip galvanized is subject to fabrication by welding prior to dipping.
+A proportion of steelwork that is hot dip galvanized is subject to fabrication by welding prior to dipping.
 The welding processes can affect galvanizing in terms of coating quality, distortion and creating an increased potential for cracking in isolated instances.
 By taking suitable actions these issues may be alleviated.

+Coating Quality

-Coating Quality During the welding process a weld slag may sometimes be deposited onto the steel surface.
+During the welding process a weld slag may sometimes be deposited onto the steel surface.
 This deposit will not be removed by the normal pretreatment process and will result in uncoated areas.
 It is therefore essential that all signs of welding slag are removed prior to sending work for hot dip galvanizing.
-When welding steelwork prior to hot dip galvanizing often a weld antispatter spray is used (Fig 1.)
+When welding steelwork prior to hot dip galvanizing often a weld anti-spatter spray is used.
 This may be of benefit in terms of achieving a more even finish when galvanizing.
 However, some weld anti-spatter sprays may burn onto the steel surface such that it is not visible to the naked eye and as they are not removed by the normal pretreatment process result in uncoated areas.

 Fig 1.
-Weld spatter present on steel before galvanizing Issues with weld anti-spatter sprays (Fig 2.) have been associated with oil based and silicone containing weld anti-spatter sprays.
-This problem may be avoided by the use of a water based or water soluble weld anti-spatter spray which will normally come off during the normal pre-treatment process and details of product suppliers is available from Galvanizers Association upon request.
-Where a welding consumable is used this may also affect the coating finish as most welding electrodes have a high silicone content.
+Weld spatter present on steel before galvanizing

+Issues with weld anti-spatter sprays have been associated with oil based and silicone containing weld anti-spatter sprays.
+This problem may be avoided by the use of a water based or water soluble weld anti-spatter spray which will normally come off during the normal pre-treatment process and details of product suppliers are available from Galvanizers Association upon request.

+Where a welding consumable is used this may also affect the coating finish as most welding electrodes have a high silicon content.
 As a result the weld metal deposited may be significantly more reactive than the parent metal leading to an increased coating thickness locally at the weld (Figs 3. and 4. overleaf).
 In some cases where welds have been ground flush the increased coating growth can make it look as though such work has not been undertaken.
-This issue may be avoided by using low silicone welding consumables and details of suppliers is available from Galvanizers Association upon request.
+This issue may be avoided by using low silicon welding consumables and details of suppliers are available from Galvanizers Association upon request.